 Michigan and Indiana producers in the adjacent counties can have daily rET data sent to them by email or text by signing up for the service at MSU Enviro-Weather website.
 Messages are sent at 5:30 a.m. each day, and they provide rET data for the previous five days and estimates of projected rET for the following seven days from any of the networks 87 stations.
 Estimates of rET can also be found by going to the Enviroweather website and following the link to Potential Evapotranspiration and the Water-Use Tool heading.

-To make the best use of irrigation water, producers want to try to provide five or six days’ worth of crop water use per application, typically 0.8” to to 1.0 inches.
-These larger irrigation applications increase the amount of effective water available to the crop by reducing the water lost by evaporation in the soybean canopy and on the residue and soil surface, about a 0.1” inch per application regardless of the amount applied.
-A producer making two 0.5” applications provides 0.8” of effective water, compared to a producer making a single 1.0” application that provides 0.9” of effective water.
-Irrigators with center pivots that apply water faster than the soil can infiltrate are forced to use smaller applications (less than 0.5”) to avoid irrigation runoff.
+To make the best use of irrigation water, producers want to try to provide five or six days’ worth of crop water use per application, typically 0.8 to 1.0 inch.
+These larger irrigation applications increase the amount of effective water available to the crop by reducing the water lost by evaporation in the soybean canopy and on the residue and soil surface, about a 0.1 inch per application regardless of the amount applied.
+A producer making two 0.5 inch applications provides 0.8 inch of effective water, compared to a producer making a single 1.0-inch application that provides 0.9 inch of effective water.
+Irrigators with center pivots that apply water faster than the soil can infiltrate are forced to use smaller applications (less than 0.5 inch) to avoid irrigation runoff.

-By the time that soybeans develop to R-3 stage, the plant has achieved 100 percent of its effective rooting of about 2½ feet.
-A 2½ foot deep reservoir of soil moisture can hold as little as 2.4” on sands to as much as 5.5” on loam soils.
-Our most typical irrigated soils, sandy loams, hold between 3.2” and 3.8” in 2½ feet of soil.
-Rven with the low capacity of sandy soils, well timed 0.8” -1.0” application rarely result in loss of water out the root zone.
+By the time that soybeans develop to R-3 stage, the plant has achieved 100 percent of its effective rooting of about 2.5 feet.
+A 2.5-foot deep reservoir of soil moisture can hold as little as 2.4 inches on sands to as much as 5.5 inches on loam soils.
+Our most typical irrigated soils, sandy loams, hold between 3.2 and 3.8 inches in 2.5 feet of soil.
+Even with the low capacity of sandy soils, well timed 0.8” -1.0” application rarely result in loss of water out the root zone.

-You do not need sensors to evaluate soil moisture although they can help to make it easier to understand how water moves in a given fields soil.
+You do not need sensors to evaluate soil moisture although they can help to make it easier to understand how water moves in a given field’s soil.
 The most valuable information can be obtained by simply digging to the depth of the wetted front 12 hours after irrigation.
-Ideally, at least every other application should wet the soil down to 15” or half the rooting depth on coarse textured soils.
+Ideally, at least every other application should wet the soil down to 15 inches or half the rooting depth on coarse-textured soils.
 At peak water use, soybeans that are inadequately watered will dry out the lower rooting zone to the point that it can reduce nutrient uptake.

-Daytime vs. nighttime irrigation water efficiency differences are almost non-measurable in Indiana and Michigan.
-The import issue is keeping up with the soybeans plants water needs to avoid stress related yield reductions.
+Daytime versus nighttime irrigation water efficiency differences are almost non-measurable in Indiana and Michigan.
+The import issue is keeping up with the soybeans plants water needs to avoid stress-related yield reductions.

 Many of the irrigation systems in Indiana and Michigan do not have the pumping capacity to keep up with the peak water use of all of the crops grown.
 That results in the crop drawing down the soil moisture reserves.
-Irrigation systems that can provide 5 gpm/acre of irrigated land can provide 1” water every 4 days or 0.25”/day if ran continuously.
+Irrigation systems that can provide 5 gpm/acre of irrigated land can provide 1 inch water every four days or 0.25 inch per day if ran continuously.
 Irrigation systems with less capacity to deliver water, or when crop water use is greater than 0.25”/day, are reliant on the soil moisture reserves to provide soil water or yield loss can occur.